 David Larsen, 'New Zealand International Film Festival - documentaries' - The Listener, 12 July 2011, Issue 3714

-David Larsen, 'Brother Number One: Annie Goldson interview' - The Listener, 8 July 2011
+David Larsen,'Brother Number One: Annie Goldson interview' - The Listener, 8 July 2011 (broken link)

 David Stratton, 'Punitive Damage' (Review) - Variety, 27 June 1999